compose-spec/compose-spec/08-configs.md

     file: ./httpd.conf
 ```

 Alternatively, `http_config` can be declared as external.
-The Compose implementation will lookup `http_config` to expose configuration data to relevant services.
+Compose will lookup `http_config` to expose configuration data to relevant services.

 ```yml
 configs: